That’s all there is to it. Love oneself. And breathe. Easy. Right?

 Do what you love doing.
 While you’re single, it’s a great time to recommit to finding the passions in your life.
 If you can’t describe something you are passionate about, you’re not ready for a genuine date.
 Why?
 Because that’s my first question.
 “Tell me about something you’re passionate about?”
 And in the process of the conversation, I’ll tell you about me and mine.

 Let’s meet at our passions.
 Even if I don’t share your passion (for long-distance running, for example) I can support you and your drive.
 I want to lean into something that you’re passionate about.
 I want to learn to love you and all that you love doing.
-We’re going to growing and going for the rest of our lives, in my ideal partnership.
+We’re going to grow and go for the rest of our lives, in my ideal partnership.
 Let’s get our passions out front.
 Let’s lead with what we’re most excited about in life.
 And then see if we can find someone else who shares that passion.

 We are going to be sharing our time and energy exclusively with another person.
 As we consider what we want to do together, and what we want to do separately, can we find enough that we love doing as a couple?
 Can we cook meals together?
 Do the mundane things together with grace and loving cooperation?